See Depthkit's minimum computer specifications.

 All you need is a Kinect for Windows v2 / Kinect for Xbox One (plus Kinect Adapter for Windows) and a Windows PC to get up and running with the Depthkit.

 Depthkit supports the Kinect for Windows v2 / Kinect for Xbox One (with the addition of the Kinect Adapter for Windows).
 Support for RealSense depth cameras (D415 and D435) is experimental.
+This means that we support both the D415 and D435, but we do not recommend them for use in a production.

 These two Kinects are identical in how they function.
 Since the Kinect has been discontinued, the Kinect for Xbox One is the sensor that is still readily available to purchase.
 You will just need to purchase the Kinect Adapter for Windows, which usually needs to be purchased separately.
 Read more about where to purchase the Kinect.